cvillagrasa/IFCjs_feat_StableDiffusion/README.md

 # IFC.js *feat* Stable Diffusion

-Welcome to the repository of my project for the [IFC.js Crash Course](https://ifcjs.github.io/info/docs/Courses/Crash-course/) 2022, which aims to generate an AI background over a view of your IFC files.
+Welcome to the repository of my submission project for the [IFC.js Crash Course](https://ifcjs.github.io/info/docs/Courses/Crash-course/) 2022, which aims to generate an AI background over a view of your IFC files.